 What is the Spain Citizenship by Democratic Law?

-The Spain Citizenship by Democratic Memory Law, also known as the “Grandchildren Law,” was introduced in 2022 to allow children and grandchildren of Spaniards who left the country during the Civil War to apply for Spanish citizenship.
-It was created to recognize and repair the impact of political exile.
+The Spain Citizenship by Democratic Memory Law, also known as the “Grandchildren Law,” was introduced in 2022 to allow children and grandchildren of citizens who are/were originally Spanish.
 This law offers a path to citizenship for people of Spanish descent, even if they were born abroad.
 Applicants do not need to live in Spain or give up their current citizenship.
-The law is open for a limited time, with applications accepted until October 2025.
+The law was open for a limited time, with applications accepted until 22 October 2025.
+The application system is now closed and no longer accepting applications.

 When you obtain Spanish nationality through ancestry, you’ll enjoy the following perks: